Nutrition Advice: Take It Or Leave It, But Should You Give It Out?

 > just as fitness professionals keep their fitness certifications

-with continuing professional education credits (CECs).
+> current, with continuing professional education credits (CECs).
 RDs

 > also have varied employment, including corporate wellness, community